PrincetonUniversity/HPC_R_Workshop/03_arrays_easy_parallelization/README.md

-If you requested a SLURM allocation of 5 array jobs as follows (`--array=1,100,200,300,400`) , you could then count on getting the arguments 1,100,200,300,400 in your slurm script as an evironment variable:
+If you requested a SLURM allocation of 5 array jobs as follows (`--array=1,100,200,300,400`) , you could then count on getting the arguments 1,100,200,300,400 in your slurm script as an environment variable:

 In your SLURM script: